Archdiocese of San Francisco: Sex abuse

-In 2019, the archdiocese provided documents to California State Attorney Xavier Becerra in preparation for lawsuits after the statute of limitations was temporarily removed in 2020.
+In 2019, the archdiocese provided documents to California State Attorney Xavier Becerra in preparation for lawsuits after the statute of limitations on sexual abuse allegations was temporarily removed in 2020.
 In August 2023, the archdiocese filed a petition under Chapter 11, Title 11, United States Code in the San Francisco County Superior Court after confirming that it was unable to financially resolve the estimated 500 sex abuse lawsuits.